 Hyannis ferry port in United States is served by a number of ferry routes with crossings to Nantucket & Oak Bluffs available.
 With a selection of up to 14 Sailings Daily, the port of Hyannis connects United States with Martha's Vineyard.

-Sailing durations range from 55 minutes on the Oak Bluffs service to 1 hour on the Nantucket service.
+Sailing durations range from 1 hour to 1 hour on Nantucket ferries.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Hyannis fare search.

 Found on the hooked peninsula of eastern Massachusetts that curves around the famed Cape Cod is the picturesque village of Hyannis.
 Despite its relatively small size, Hyannis is widely regarded as the “Capital of the Cape”, with major transport links to both the US mainland and the nearby islands of Nantucket and Martha’s Vineyard a short way off the North Atlantic coast.